DHRI-Curriculum/django-app/README.md

 ### Product backlog: [v2.0](https://github.com/DHRI-Curriculum/django-app/milestone/7)

 _Currently in blue skies research mode.
-The features listed here are all potential future modules and/or wishlist items._
+The features listed here are all potential future modules and/or wishlist items.
+This work is being done in [a laboratory branch `blue-sky`](https://github.com/kallewesterling/django-app/tree/blue-sky) under [kallewesterling](https://github.com/kallewesterling)'s user._

 **[Build code-runner app (**#89**)](https://github.com/DHRI-Curriculum/django-app/issues/89)**
 We have discussed that, at some point, the Curriculum website should have a "code runner" (like [REPL.it](https://repl.it/)) and perhaps inspired by [Sphinx Thebelab](https://sphinx-thebelab.readthedocs.io).
 This is a long build process ahead.